 Every love story is unique and we believe that your vows should be too.
 Your vows can tell your story, predict your future and tell all the promises you want to make.
 They should be inspired by your love for the person you are choosing to marry.
 During the chaos of the wedding planning process it can easily feel like everything is getting out of control… Sitting down to write your vows is a wonderful opportunity to ground you, help you re-connect to your partner and remember why you two decided on forever in the first place.
 Writing your own vows really makes your wedding feel like you, and reminds you (and your guests) why you will keep choosing each other for the rest of your lives.

-Now, if you’re like me and you’re not so thrilled about reading your personal vows out loud for everyone to hear, doing so during a first look or a first touch is a great option to do so in a private setting.
-And if you think it will all be too hard to say out loud, writing it in a letter for your partner to read on the morning of your wedding day is great to really get them excited to say i do forever.
+And if you think it will all be too hard to say out loud, writing it in a letter for your partner to read on the morning of your wedding day is great to really get them excited to say I do forever.